gdev3/textbooks/content/pd/content.md

 In third grade, students are introduced to the idea of [perimeter](gloss:perimeter).

-Progression of finding the perimeter:
+Student progression of finding the perimeter:

-(1) Students use concrete object (like paperclips) to build the boundary
+(1) Use concrete object (like paperclips) to build the boundary.

     figure: img(src="images/clips.png" width=280)